LLC Partnership Taxes

 What is an LLC Partnership?

 Multi-member LLCs are taxed as partnerships and do not file or pay taxes as the LLC.
 Instead, the profits and losses are the responsibility of each member; they will pay taxes on their share of the profits and losses by filling out Schedule E (Form 1040) and attaching it to their personal tax return.

 How ownership is divided within the LLC should be outlined in your operating agreement.
 The formal term often used for LLC ownership is "distributive share," also known as an LLC unit.
-Partners' distributive shares are typically determined in proportion to their initial investment, or based on their level of ongoing involvement with the day-to-day activities of the business.
+The partners' distributive shares are typically determined in proportion to their initial investment or based on their level of ongoing involvement with the day-to-day activities of the business.

 Distributive Share Example 1

 Jonny, Brittany, and Laura want to start a coffee business.
 They all agree to split their distributive share of profits or losses in thirds since they are equally splitting all the startup costs, daily operations, and so on.

 Brandon and Savannah want to start a food truck business.
 Brandon will operate the business on a daily basis and believes his efforts are worth 70% of ownership.

 Therefore, when outlining the distributive share, Brandon believes he should be responsible for 70% of profits and losses.
 Savannah is then responsible for 30% of profits and losses since her involvement is solely administrative and much less time-intensive.

 As stated above, a multi-member LLC does not file or pay taxes as the LLC.
 Instead, the profits or losses will be the responsibility of each co-member in proportion to their distributive share.